 If you received an initial denial of your workers’ compensation claim, it could be because the insurance company is found a technical error in your paperwork or that they are simply hoping that you will not pursue benefits any further.
 You still have a chance to get the benefits that you need, but you are now on a shorter schedule.
 The deadlines for appeals are strictly enforced.
 Your process from here could include:

 - Filing the appeal

 - If denied, it may be necessary to pursue litigation

 In the event that matters reach litigation, you will require an attorney, and your benefits will be subject to a longer delay.
 To improve the likelihood of a successful appeal, it is likely in your best interest to work with a Charleston workers’ compensation attorney at this juncture.

-The workers’ compensations appeals can cause distress, but having the Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, on your side can bring some peace of mind.
+The workers’ compensations appeals can cause distress, but having the Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, on your side can bring some peace of mind.
 Contact us today at 919- 851-3311.